 Memstate + GitHub Copilot

-Give GitHub Copilot persistent, structured memory via MCP.
+Give GitHub Copilot structured memory that persists across sessions.

 Get Your API Key